scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 include LICENSE README.md pyproject.toml setup.py setup.cfg
 global-exclude __pycache__ *.py[cod] .*
 ```

+Note that Scikit-build currently may have issues with MANIFEST.in.

 [^1]: You shouldn't ever have to run commands like this, they are implementation
       details of setuptools.
 For this command, you should use `python -m build -s`